 You might notice that the introductory rental price will include one primary driver.
 Depending on the rental terms, there might be a fee for young drivers and senior drivers.
 Car rentals will also charge an additional fee for all extra drivers.

 Typically, it is free for main drivers between 25 to 70.
 Some car rentals will allow drivers down to 20 to drive without extra costs and for drivers over 70.
 However, this will depend on the car rental company and the rules of each country.

 Orbit's tip: When you search for a vehicle, apply your age in the search criteria.
 If there are additional fees regarding age, these fees will be included in the offers.

 Why have rental car prices gone up

 There are a variety of reasons why rental car prices have gone up.
 One reason is that the cost of owning and operating a vehicle has increased.
 It includes things like the price of gas, insurance, and maintenance.
-Another reason is that demand for rental cars has increased.
+Another reason is that the demand for rental cars has increased.
 Finally, it could be due to an increase in travel or a decrease in the availability of other transportation options.

-Due to the pandemic, car producers have not been able to meet the demand in manufacturing vehicles.
+Due to the pandemic, car producers have not been able to meet the demand for manufacturing vehicles.
 In addition, it has resulted in the lack of options for car rentals to add to their fleet, so they are experiencing difficulty meeting the demand for tourism after the pandemic.